-|Engagement with First Nations and Stakeholders||Summer 2019 and ongoing through the project|
+|Engagement with First Nations and Stakeholders||Summer 2019 and ongoing throughout the project|

-|Community Liaison Committee meetings||Spring 2020 and ongoing through the project|
+|Community Liaison Committee meetings||Spring 2020 and ongoing throughout the project|

-Environmental Impact Assessment
+New Brunswick Environmental Impact Assessment

 The Environmental Impact Assessment registration document can be viewed on the Department of Environment and Local Government’s website.

 The New Brunswick Certificate of Determination can be viewed on the Department of Environment and Local Government’s website.

 Maine Department of Environmental Protection (DEP) Application